How CAVA (CAVA Group) Makes Money in 2025: A Deep-Dive With Income Statement

 Explore diverse stock ideas covering technology, healthcare, and commodities sectors.
 Our insights are crafted to help investors spot opportunities in undervalued growth stocks, enhancing potential returns.
 Visit us to see evaluations and in-depth market research.

-Understanding how a fast-casual restaurant chain like CAVA makes money is essential for investors and anyone interested in the business of modern food retail.
-In this post, we break down CAVA's quarterly income statement (Q3 2025) using a Sankey chart to visualize the financial flows — what comes in, where it goes, and what's left as profit.
+Understanding how a fast-casual restaurant operator like CAVA (formerly Zoes Kitchen) makes money is essential for investors and anyone interested in the business of foodservice and hospitality.
+In this post, we break down CAVA's quarterly income statement (Q4 2025) using a Sankey chart to visualize the financial flows — what comes in, where it goes, and what's left as profit.

 Quick CAVA Overview